janhq/cortex.so/docs/basic-usage/integration/py-library.md

 ## Usage

-1. Replace the OpenAI import with Cortex in your application:
+1. Replace the OpenAI import with Cortex.cpp in your application:

 ```diff
 - from openai import OpenAI
 + from @janhq/cortex-python import Cortex
 ```

-2. Modify the initialization of the client to use Cortex:
+2. Modify the initialization of the client to use Cortex.cpp:

 ```diff
 - client = OpenAI(api_key='your-api-key')